1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     In most cases the breaking seems to take place at the spot where the cable of the sensor is being tied down with a zip tie to the metal plate of the printhead.
 At that spot the repetitive bending occurs and the starnds of the wires start to break.
 Since the wires are really thin, sooner or later the damage is severe enough to cause the malfunction.
     In other cases the breaking took place right at the spot where the cable leaves the plastic cap of the sensor.

     If you encounter this problem, you might be able to identify the broken wiring by measuring the resistance of the wire, preferrably when slowly bending around the wires.
 If the resistance changes, you have a partially broken wiring.
-You could also try and probe for continuity first, but this might give you a false positive resultm, since one thin strand is enough to report continuity.
+You could also try and probe for continuity first, but this might give you a false positive result, since one thin strand is enough to report continuity.
     You then *might* be able to solve and fix it by cutting away the broken parts and reconnect the wires, but since the wires are really thin, it might be better to just get yourself a replacement sensor right away.

 ---